 Today’s high-powered engines are often too complex for the average yacht owner to repair on their own.
 Attempting to perform maintenance tasks on these engines can even be dangerous, so it’s best for a professional to handle them.
 New engines will also need electronic diagnostic scanners to figure out what could be wrong with the motor.

-As you search for an engine, check its maintenance requirements to see what you can handle yourself and what you should leave to a professional.
+As you search for a Cummins boat engine, check its maintenance requirements to see what you can handle yourself and what you should leave to a professional.
 To meet EPA requirements, you’ll likely need to purchase a newer engine, and as such, you should expect to invest in contemporary models.

-Besides making sure you purchase an engine that meets EPA requirements, you’ll also want to research the average costs of repairs for your potential Cummins engine.
+Besides making sure you purchase a yacht engine that meets EPA requirements, you’ll also want to research the average costs of repairs for your potential small Cummins engine.
 By doing this research, you can better predict future costs and narrow your options to a motor that fits your financial needs.

 Carrying Spare Components